-The IBM storage systems provide the option to deduplicate data on Storage Pool level.
-Because the HANA database does internally deduplicate it's data, the additional capacity saving when using DRP is relatively small compared to other workloads.
-Using Deduplication is not recommended for production workloads.
+The IBM storage systems provide the option to deduplicate data on VDISK / Volume level.
+Because the HANA database has an internal deduplication feature, additional benefit of VDisk deduplication is not expected.
+Deduplication should not be used.

-7.8.3 IBM Flash Core Modules inline compression
+7.10 The use of IBM inline compression

 The IBM Flash Core Modules, available for IBM FlashSystem, provides HW bases compression.
-Inline compression is transparent and has generally no performance impact.
-It is a built-in feature of FCM and it is always enabled.
+These FCM can and should be used for SAP HANA.

-7.9 Layout of storage pools and storage volumes
+7.11 Layout of storage pools and storage volumes